Organizational behavior: Managerial roles

 In the late 1960s Henry Mintzberg, a graduate student at MIT, carefully studied the activities of five executives.
 On the basis of his observations, Mintzberg arrived at three categories that subsume managerial roles: interpersonal roles, decisional roles, and informational roles.

 Motivation

 Retaining talented and successful employees is a key factor for a company to maintain a competitive advantage.
 An environment where people can use their talent effectively can help motivate even the most smart, hard-working, difficult individuals.
 Building great people relies on engagement through motivation and behavioral practices (O'Reilly, C., and Pfeffer, J., 2000).
 Baron and Greenberg (2008) wrote that motivation involves "the set of processes that arouse, direct, and maintain human behavior toward attaining some goal."
-There are several different theories of motivation relevant to OB, including equity theory, expectancy theory, Maslow's hierarchy of needs, incentive theory, organizational justice theory, Herzberg's two-factor theory, and Theory X and Theory Y.
+There are several different theories of motivation relevant to Organizational Behavior, including equity theory, expectancy theory, Maslow's hierarchy of needs, incentive theory, organizational justice theory, Herzberg's two-factor theory, and Theory X and Theory Y.

+Types of motivation

+Intrinsic Motivation- This behavior happens out of the pure thought of an individual's need.
+Not as compensation.
+This behavior is used out of the pure need of self-motivation.
+It is the need to prove one's self worth.
+Extrinsic motivation is triggered by external rewards.
+Meaning, the need for a reward outside of themselves feeling accomplished.
+This can be brought to them by a pay raise, bonuses, rewards like gift cards and many other sorts.